Skip to main content

 Demand/Supply T2 supply.

 The major banks are largely done on T2 sub debt issuance for this year (outside of ANZ).
-Alongside new institutional support for the T2 product (with ratings now in the A bucket), this should see increased demand versus prior years and place downward pressure on credit spreads to perform.
+Alongside new institutional support for the T2 product, this should see increased demand versus prior years and place downward pressure on credit spreads to perform.

 APRA.